BrettRoper2040/pizzaFinal/tests.md

 Result: Test passed

 Test: After hitting submit, the header will change to "Welcome to the Mountain Top Pizza Palace Digital Makeline"
+Result: Test passed

+Testing: Toggler
+Test: After clicking submit, the submit button will hide itself, then reveal a button that says read sauce
 Result: